Where is Stiliyan Petrov now?

-He officially retired from playing in May 2013 and was immediately given a coaching role at the club assisting the club’s development coach, Gordan Cowans.
+Officially retiring from playing in May 2013 Petrov was immediately given a coaching role at the club assisting the club’s development coach, Gordan Cowans.

 In 2014, and during the end of his treatment, he made a return to football playing for West Midlands Sunday league side Wychall Wanderers over 35’s winning the cup with his team only days after being cleared of leukaemia.

 In 2013 Petrov set up his own foundation with the purpose to revolutionise the way leukaemia and cancer are treated.
 The foundation seeks to develop a safer, more practical and effective process for treatment, relapses and prevention of these illnesses.